 Our local emergency management authorities are often the best resource for immediate needs in our community.
 You can find contact information for your county's emergency management team here St. Johns, Flagler, Volusia, and Lake.

 Please continue to monitor weather updates from official channels.

 After the Storm

-Continue to listen to local authorities as you return to your homes - contact numbers for each county's emergency management team can be found at the bottom of this page.
-Be aware that public works and electrical crews are working to remove debris and restore power.
+Continue to listen to local authorities as you return to your homes - contact numbers for each county's emergency management team can be found here: St. Johns, Flagler, Volusia, and Lake.
+Be aware that public works and electrical crews are likely working to remove debris and restore power.

-Due to damage from the storm, FEMA has issued a disaster declaration that authorizes individual assistance to residents in Flagler, Lake St. Johns, and Volusia Counties.
-You can register for federal disaster assistance online at www.disasterassistance.gov or by calling toll-free 1-800-621-FEMA (3362).
+Due to damage from the storm, FEMA may issue a disaster declaration that authorizes individual assistance to residents in our area.
+Information on individual assistance can be found by visiting www.disasterassistance.gov or by calling toll-free 1-800-621-FEMA (3362).

 If you have questions regarding your insurance policy, you may contact the Florida Department of Financial Services helpline at 1 (877) 693–5236.
 They are open Monday through Friday, from 8 AM to 5PM.
 Call center staff will be able to help offer guidance and answer questions regarding your policy.

 Please be aware of frauds and scams after a major storm event!
 Ensure that you are dealing with a licensed contractor and be wary of providing personal information.
 If you would like to report fraud or price-gauging, call the Florida Department of Financial Services’ Consumer Helpline at 1-877-693-5236.

 Our local emergency management authorities are often the best resource for immediate needs in our community.
 You can find contact information for your county's emergency management team below.